Kotlin/dataframe/docs/StardustDocs/topics/overview.md

 Data frame is an abstraction for working with structured data.
 Essentially it’s a 2-dimensional table with labeled columns of potentially different types.
 You can think of it like a spreadsheet or SQL table, or a dictionary of series objects.

 The handiness of this abstraction is not in the table itself but in a set of operations defined on it.
-Kotlin Dataframe Library is an idiomatic Kotlin DSL defining such operations.
+The Kotlin Dataframe library is an idiomatic Kotlin DSL defining such operations.
 The process of working with data frame is often called *data wrangling* which is the process of transforming and mapping data from one "raw" data form into another format that is more appropriate for analytics and visualization.